 The one I found that I would like to try is the QuickFeed Feeder.
 It has great reviews AND holds 50lbs.
 50 lbs could last a couple of days if need be which means you will be filling it less often.
 Just the reduction in farm chores would be worth it.
 You could even feed in the morning and set it to only feed at night if you are feeding once per day.

 The QuickFeed unit comes in two types, a single horse model and a double horse model.
-It is also conveniently found on Amazon.
-Click on either link to see pricing.
+You can find them on the manufacturer website.